New Tools in Stock! Mouthpiece Backbore Reamers and Peg Hole Reamers Now Available!

 Even with lubrication, machines operating at slow feed speeds may experience "stick-slip" motion — where the cutter rubs and builds pressure, then suddenly digs in and surges forward.
 This results in jerky motion and uneven chip loads on the cutting teeth.

 Torsional vibration is especially dangerous in rotary drive systems.
-If rotation becomes erratic and momentarily stops, carbide teeth can shatter when re-engaged with the work.
+If rotation becomes erratic and momentarily stops, cutting teeth can shatter when re-engaged with the work.
 A few damaged teeth can snowball into full tool failure as remaining teeth are forced to absorb more load than they were designed for.

 Tolerance in Manufacturing